-Markup Hero offers only one paid pricing plan that costs $4 per month.
-The other two tiers are free and address the needs of freelancers who don’t need more than 10 markups per month.
+Markup Hero offers one paid pricing plan that costs $4 per month.
+The other two tiers are free and address the needs of freelancers who only need up to 10 markups per month.

 That was a lot of information, wasn’t it?
 Now that you’re an image annotation expert, there is no better time to integrate image annotation into your creative workflow!